somniasum/wayland-backlight-led/README.md

 ## **Features**

--**Keyboard Backlight Control**: Type 'on' or 'off' on your terminal of choice to change the backlight.
+1. **Keyboard Backlight Control**: Type 'on' or 'off' on your terminal of choice to change the backlight.

--**Cross-Shell Support**: Automatically sets up aliases ('on' and 'off') for your shell (Bash, Fish, Zsh).
+2. **Cross-Shell Support**: Automatically sets up aliases ('on' and 'off') for your shell (Bash, Fish, Zsh).

--**Persistent State Managemnet**: Uses systemd to keep the keyboard backlight on.
+3. **Persistent State Managemnet**: Uses systemd to keep the keyboard backlight on.

--**Polkit Interagration**: Allows service management for non-root users for the keyboard service only.

 ## **Installation**
 ### **Requirements**
--**Wayland**: This tool was designed to work with Wayland enviroments.
+1. **Wayland**: This tool was designed to work with Wayland enviroments.
 Since 'xset' is not supported.
 Obviously.

--**brightnessctl**: The main command used in the backlight.sh script (should be installed by default in most systems).
+2. **brightnessctl**: The main command used in the backlight.sh script (should be installed by default in most systems).
 Install it using your package manager:
 ```bash
 sudo apt install brightnessctl  # For Debain/Ubuntu
 sudo dnf install brightnessctl  # For Fedora